etienne-dldc-graveyard/deno-vite-react-ssr/README.md

 # React SSR running on Deno (powered by Vite)

+## ⚠️ Experimental: this is not a working project ⚠️

 ## What is this project

 You can think of this as an alternative to [Next](https://nextjs.org/) that runs in [Deno](https://deno.land/) instead of Node (maybe I should call this `entx` 🙃).